Keywords for YouTube cooking channel

 Match your keywords across platforms

 Before creating content, check if your target keyword (like “easy chocolate chip cookies”) performs well on both YouTube and Google.
-Use tools like Google Trends to see search patterns – sometimes a topic might be more popular in video format than written, or vice versa.
+Use tools like Google Trends to see search patterns – some topics work better in video format, others as written content.

 Turn successful videos into blog posts (and vice versa)